hyperledger/fabric/docs/source/membership/membership.md

   This list is conceptually the same as a CA's Certificate Revocation List (CRL), but it also relates to revocation of membership from the organization.
-As a result, the administrator of an MSP, local or channel, can quickly revoke a actor or node from an organization by advertising the updated CRL of the CA the revoked certificate as issued by.
+As a result, the administrator of an MSP, local or channel, can quickly revoke an actor or node from an organization by advertising the updated CRL of the CA the revoked certificate as issued by.
 This "list of lists" is optional.
 It will only become populated as certificates are revoked.